douhan-wicht/PhyloCalc/README.md

 ## Key Features
 - **Phylogenetic Tree Probability Calculation**: PhyloCalc computes the likelihood of a phylogenetic tree based on given DNA sequences, tree structure, and branch lengths.
 It also predicts the most probable nucleotide mutation rates.
 - **FASTA File Integration**: The module supports FASTA file input, allowing users to seamlessly incorporate their DNA sequence data.
+[WIP]
 - **Tree Structure Parsing**: PhyloCalc can interpret tree structures in tabular format, facilitating compatibility with various tree representations.
 - **Visualization**: PhyloCalc can generate visualizations of phylogenetic trees, providing a clearer view of evolutionary relationships.
+[WIP]

 ## Friday 09.11.2024 - Preliminary Step: Overview of the Project